CoffeeBeforeArch/pytest_guide/src/marks/skip.md

 ```

 While skipping tests is useful, we often want to know why a test was skipped.
-To our skip mark/call, we can add an optional `reason` string to say why the test was skipped:
+To do this, we can add the the optional `reason` string to our mark/call to say why the test was skipped:

 ```python
 @pytest.mark.skip(reason='Look!
 We are skipping this test!')